Change of the viscosity with time

 Bottom: viscosity of the sample.

-Another test for samples that exhibit thixotropy is a special flow curve with three sections: upwards ramp, holding, downwards ramp.
+Another test for samples that exhibit thixotropy is a special flow rate with three sections: upwards ramp, holding, downwards ramp.
 Thixotropic samples show a characteristic hysteresis, the downwards ramp lies below the upwards ramp.
 The area between the two curves is a measure for the thixotropy.
 The thus obtained value represents mainly the structure break up because there is no undisturbed recovery at this kind of measurement.
 Therefore it is not possible to determine the practically more important structure recovery.

-Therea are also samples that show the opposite behaviour to thixotropic samples: In these relatively rare cases the viscosity increases under shear and reduces at rest.
+There are also samples that show the opposite behaviour to thixotropic samples: In these relatively rare cases the viscosity increases under shear and reduces at rest.
 This flow behaviour is called "rheopex".

 Structure breakup/ - recovery (3ITT) as oscillatory tests

 Measurement of the thixotropy my means of oscillatory tests.